Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces

 Quickly and gently stir the wet ingredients into the dry ingredients ending with the butter.

 Put mixture into the loaf pan.
 Create a "moat" around the top edge of the loaf so that the milk and sugar won't run down between the bread and pan.
-Drizzle the Tbls of milk over the top of the bread and sprinkle with course sugar.
+Drizzle the Tbls of milk over the top of the bread and sprinkle with Vanilla sugar.
 If they run down the crevice between the bread and pan it will make the sides of the loaf sticky and cause the bread to stick to the pan.

 Bake for 50 minutes to 1 hour or until a cake tester inserted into the center comes out clean; the interior of the bread will measure 200º to 210º on an instant-read thermometer.
 Remove bread from oven.
 Turn out onto a rack to cool.
 Cool completely before slicing.
 Wrap airtight and store at room temperature.